adus/portal-documentation/_documents/stationmetadata.md

 title: "Station Metadata"
 ---
 The _stationmetadata_ end point returns station data for each individual station in the network.
 This information can be constrained by entering a range of dates, which will return only stations active within that range of dates.
+By default, the data will be returned by this endpoint will be in JSON format.

 ## Parameters
 Stations Metadata takes the following Parameters